-Grigōry Smirnōv is a composer and pianist residing in New York.
+Grigōry Smirnōv is a composer and pianist based in New York.
 His compositions have been performed worldwide in major venues, such as Carnegie Hall, Lincoln Center, Tanglewood Festival, Merkin Concert Hall, Moscow Philharmonic Hall.
-His CD album Dowson Songs • Chaconne, released by Naxos Records in 2016, featuring the song cycle "Dowson Songs" commissioned by The ASCAP Foundation, was named a "Critic's Choice" by Opera News magazine.
+His CD album Dowson Songs • Chaconne, released by Naxos Records in 2016, featuring the song cycle "Dowson Songs" commissioned by The ASCAP Foundation and performed by tenor Martin Bakari, was named a "Critic's Choice" by Opera News magazine.
 Grigory Smirnov's music has been broadcasted on various radio stations and programmed in numerous festivals internationally, such as Tanglewood Festival (USA), Brevard Music Center (USA), Composers Now (USA), International Diaghilev Festival (Russia), ppIANISSIMO (Bulgaria), Chamber Music Sessions (Ukraine), CTAM Festival (Russia), Blue Lake Summer Arts Festival (USA).
 Over the recent years, he has been closely working with Eurythmy Spring Valley — the performing ensemble and school — both as a pianist and composer.

 Born in Novosibirsk, Siberia, Russia, Grigory Smirnov studied as a pianist at the Novosibirsk Music College and as a composer at the Glinka Novosibirsk State Conservatory, in the studio of Yuri Yukechev.
 During the early years of his artistic path in Russia, he was awarded a composition prize at the IV Prokofiev International Competition and had his music performed by the Novosibirsk Philharmonic Orchestra.
 In 2008 he moved to the United States where he completed his graduate studies at The Juilliard School in 2011, in the studio of Christopher Rouse.
 He was a Tanglewood Music Center Fellow in 2011.